grafana/grafana/docs/sources/alerting/fundamentals/notifications/group-alert-notifications.md

 {{< figure src="/media/docs/alerting/alerting-notification-policy-diagram-with-labels-v3.png" max-width="750px" alt="A diagram about the components of a notification policy, including labels and groups" >}}

+Alert instances are grouped together if they have the same exact label values for the labels configured in the `Group by` option.

+For example, given the `Group by` option set to the `team` label:

+- `alertname:foo, team=frontend`, and `alertname:bar, team=frontend` are in one group.
+- `alertname:foo, team=backend`, and `alertname:qux, team=backend` are in another group.

 ### Group by alert rule or labels

-By default, notification policies in Grafana **group alerts by the alert rule**, grouping by the `alertname` and `grafana_folder` labels (since alert names are not unique across folders).
+By default, notification policies in Grafana **group alerts by the alert rule**—they are grouped by the `alertname` and `grafana_folder` labels, since alert names are not unique across folders.

 If you want to **group alerts by other labels**, something other than the alert rule, change the `Group by` option to any other combination of labels.